steventhorne/legendmud_tintin/README.md

 ## Prompt Module
 > Identifier: prompt | Default: disabled

-The prompt module will capture the prompt and keep a single copy at the bottom of the screen.
+The prompt module creates a complex prompt and keeps a single copy at the bottom of the screen.
-This module will not work out of the box.
-You will need to acquire my prompt in order to use it.
+This module will work out of the box, but will **not** take your prompt into account.

-If you want to use my custom prompt, make sure the prompt module is enabled in the user.config and type `initprompt`.
+You can have your own in-game prompt in addition to this prompt, or use the in-game `prompt` command to disable your in-game prompt and only use this prompt.

-**Note**: this will replace your prompt.
-Save a backup of your prompt code somewhere if you need it.
+In the future, this module may support custom prompts.

 ## Chat Module
 > Identifier: chat | Default: disabled